Visual Instruction Bottleneck Tuning: Extended Experiment Setup and Implementation Detail

 \subsection{Model and Training}

 In this work, we consider LLaVA-v1.5~\cite{liu2024improved} as our target multimodal large language model (MLLM) with CLIP ViT-L/14-336px~\cite{radford2021learning} and Vicuna-v1.5-7B~\cite{vicuna2023} as visual encoder and LLM backbone, respectively, and a two-layer MLP as projector (modality connector that maps features of the visual encoder into the text embedding space).
 Although all of the results presented in the main body of the paper were produced with LLaVA-v1.5-7B, we also experimented with LLaVA-v1.5-13B (with Vicua-v1.5-13B as the LLM backbone) to validate the scalability of our method, and consider Prism-7B \cite{karamcheti2024prismatic} as an additional MLLM architecture to validate the broad applicability of \ours.
 For fair comparison, all models are trained on the \texttt{LLaVA-pretrain-558k} and \texttt{LLaVA-mix-665k} datasets, consisting of a mixture of LAION \cite{schuhmann2021laion}, CC \cite{sharma-etal-2018-conceptual}, SBU \cite{ordonez2011im2text} datasets with BLIP captions \cite{li2022blip} and a mixture of \texttt{LLaVA-instruct-158K} and academic-task-oriented (V)QA datasets, respectively.
 Training configurations such as optimizer, learning rate, and batch size are summarized in Table \ref{apdx:tab:training_cfg1} and Table \ref{apdx:tab:training_cfg2}.
 All training runs are conducted with eight A100-80GB GPUs with DeepSpeed ZeRO library.
 The shortest run takes roughly 11 hours, whereas the longest run takes about 14 hours.
-Now, we elaborate on the overall workflow of LLaVA and Prism below.
+Now, we elaborate on the overall workflow of LLaVA and Prism below. \textbf{LLaVA} is built with a pre-trained visual encoder that takes visual inputs, a pre-trained LLM backbone that takes text instructions, and a lightweight projector that maps features produced by the visual encoder into the text embedding space of LLM backbone so that the visually-grounded multimodal instruction input query can be processed by the LLM backbone.
+LLaVA undergoes a two-stage training: (1) The first stage takes into account modality alignment, where the projector is trained on image and corresponding instruction or caption with a conditional language modeling loss implemented by aggregating cross-entropy losses across response tokens, while the visual encoder and LLM backbone are frozen.
+(2) The second stage stands for the instruction tuning, where the projector and LLM backbone are jointly trained on multimodal instruction samples with the same conditional language modeling loss while the visual encoder is still frozen.
+This two-stage training has been considered a standard approach for developing MLLMs and is widely adopted~\cite{chen2023shikra,ye2023mplug,tong2024cambrian}.